June 1, 1495 – A monk, John Cor, recorded the first known batch of Scotch whisky.

 June 1, 1980 – The Cable News Network (CNN) made its debut as the first all-news station.

 June 1, 1980 - Steve Garvey hit the 7,000th home run for the Dodgers.

 June 1, 1980 – National Baseball Hall of Fame pitcher Rube Marquard passed away at the age of 93 in Baltimore, Md.
 During his career, he played for the New York Giants, the Brooklyn Robins, the Cincinnati Reds and the Boston Braves.
 He was inducted into the Hall of Fame in 1971.

-June 1, 1992 – Monroe Academy grad B.J.
-Wallace drafted in the first round of the 1992 Major League Baseball Draft by the Montreal Expos.
+June 1, 1992 – Monroe Academy graduate B.J.
+Wallace was drafted in the first round of the 1992 Major League Baseball Draft by the Montreal Expos.

 June 1, 1996 - Alabama author Jesse Hill Ford died in Nashville, Tenn.

-June 1, 2003 – The Kathryn Tucker Windham Museum on the campus of Alabama Southern Community College in Thomasville, Ala. was dedicated on June 1, 2003, Windham's 85th birthday.
+June 1, 2003 – The Kathryn Tucker Windham Museum on the campus of Alabama Southern Community College in Thomasville, Ala. was dedicated on this day, which was Windham's 85th birthday.